 Not only is Betterment one of the best robo advisors, but they are now entering a new arena by providing checking and savings accounts.

-This is new service is called Betterment Cash Reserve and you can earn up to 0.40% APY (variable)* with Savings and get ATM fees reimbursed worldwide with Checking.
+This is new service is a cash management account called Betterment Cash Reserve - and you can earn up to 0.40% APY (variable)* with Savings and get ATM fees reimbursed worldwide with Checking.

 Now that is how you redefine banking.